puffin/dotfiles/README.md

 `install.sh` will start by initializing the submodules used by this repo.
 Then, it will install all symbolic links into your home directory.
 Every file with a `.symlink` extension will be symlinked to the home directory with a `.` in front of it.
 As an example, `vimrc.symlink` will be symlinked in the home directory as `~/.vimrc`.
 Then, this script will create a `~/.vim-tmp` directory in your home directory, as this is where vim is configured to place its temporary files.
 Additionally, all files in the `config` directory will be symlinked to the `~/.config/` directory for applications that follow the [XDG base directory specification](http://standards.freedesktop.org/basedir-spec/basedir-spec-latest.html), such as neovim.

-Next, the install script will perform a check to see if it is running on an OSX machine.
+Next, the installation script will perform a check to see if it is running on an OSX machine.
 If so, it will install Homebrew if it is not currently installed and will install the homebrew packages listed in [`Brewfile`](Brewfile).
 Then, it will run [`osx.sh`](install/osx.sh) and change some OSX configurations.

 ## Terminal Capabilities